kcExperts/CPP-Bazaar/Multiplayer/ScratchChatScreen/README.md

     - [x] Fix Dragging Breaking Everything
     - [ ] When inputing a username that is exactly MAX_MSG_LEN long, it breaks when displaying to the chat window
     - [ ] Add a better disconnect message when a client disconnects without first sending anything
+    - [ ] Error messages on host and join screens (see timeout on join) are off centered when scaled up

 - GUI
     - [x] Add support for different resolutions